Macdonald, Meredith and Aberdeen Additional

 The Big Loonie in Echo Bay.

 Macdonald, Meredith and Aberdeen Additional is a township in Algoma District, Ontario, Canada.
 Originally surveyed as separate geographical townships, Macdonald and Meredith were incorporated as a single, municipal township in 1892.
 The geographical township of Aberdeen Additional was added to Macdonald and Meredith township in 1899 to create the municipal township of Macdonald, Meredith and Aberdeen Additional.

-The township encompasses the unincorporated communities of Echo Bay, Bar River and Sylvan Valley.
+Macdonald township was named after John A. Macdonald, while Meredith township was named after William Ralph Meredith.